mateusvagner/pw2-fault-tolerance/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## To test this out, do the following:

+Go to http://localhost:8080/coffee/2/availability in your browser.
+You should see a number being returned.

+Hit refresh, this second request should again be successful and return a number.

+Refresh two more times.
+Both times you should see text "RuntimeException: Service failed.", which is the exception thrown by CoffeeRepositoryService#getAvailability().

+Refresh a couple more times.
+Unless you waited too long, you should again see exception, but this time it’s "CircuitBreakerOpenException: getAvailability".
+This exception indicates that the circuit breaker opened and the CoffeeRepositoryService#getAvailability() method is not being called anymore.

+Give it 5 seconds during which circuit breaker should close, and you should be able to make two successful requests again.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: